-Thanks to the Hemp Act in the 2018 Farm Bill, hemp’s in its fourth year of being federally legal.
+Thanks to the Hemp Act in the 2018 Farm Bill, hemp’s federally legal.
 But how well do you know the plant?
 Some products that come from hemp might surprise you!
-So today, we want to take a break from the cannabinoid side of our products.
+So today, we want to take a break from the cannabinoid side of our hemp products.

 One of the essential facts about hemp is its versatility.
 Many assume hemp farming is only for flower, for the buds of the harvest to smoke or turn into other consumable products.
 However, the thought hemp is only suitable for its flower couldn’t be further from the truth.